YupCore/EmilyBotSupport/README.md

 # EmilyBotSupport
-Open up an issue if you need support
+Supoprt page for discord bot EmilyBot: https://emilybot.ddns.net/ Open up an issue if you have an issue/feature request!